apache/tvm/docs/langref/index.rst

 Introduction to Relay
 ---------------------

-Relay is a functional, differentiable programming language that has been designed to be an expressive intermediate representation for machine learning systems.
-It features support for closures, control flow, and recursion, allowing Relay to directly represent more complex models.
+Relay is a functional, differentiable programming language designed to be an expressive intermediate representation for machine learning systems.
+It supports for closures, control flow, and recursion, allowing Relay to directly represent more complex models.
 Relay also includes a form of dependent typing using *type relations* in order to handle shape analysis for operators with complex